leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 ```Lean
 {{#example_decl Examples/Intro.lean List}}
 ```
-The actual definition in the standard library is slightly different, because it uses features that have not yet been presented.
+The actual definition in the standard library is slightly different, because it uses features that have not yet been presented, but it is substantially similar.
 This definition says that `List` takes a single type as its argument, just as `PPoint` did.
+This type is the type of the entries stored in the list.
 According to the constructors, a `List α` can be built with either `nil` or `cons`.
 The constructor `nil` represents empty lists, and the constructor `cons` represents a single element in the linked list.
 The first argument to `cons` is the head of the list, and the second argument is its tail.